VladimirMarkelov/ttdl/README.md

 | `%a` | Weekday, shortened to 3 letters |
 | `%A` | Weekday, full |
 | `%j` | Day of the year, 3 digits |

+If any character in the format string is not recognized, it will be displayed as-is.
+See the second example in which the character `/` is used.

 Examples: